khajani/DotMatic-Braille-Printing-Robot/README.md

 # DotMatic: A Braille Printer

-DotMatic is a compact and user-friendly braille printer designed to improve access to braille.
+DotMatic is a compact and user-friendly braille printer designed to improve access to braille to teach children.
 With its affordable, portable design, DotMatic provides a practical solution for creating braille documents and enhancing accessibility in everyday life.

 https://github.com/user-attachments/assets/3e55ad5c-6397-4724-b218-f87f492b8c51